Pastured pigs in the wooded paddock at Cross Timbers Homestead

 2. 2.
 We deliver the pig to a licensed Texas butcher.
 Our part ends at delivery.

 3. 3.
 You call the butcher directly.
-You specify cuts — chops, ribs, ground, bacon, sausage seasonings, organs — and you pay the butcher for processing.
+You specify cuts β€” chops, ribs, ground, bacon, sausage seasonings, organs β€” and you pay the butcher for processing.

 4. 4.
 You pick up your meat at the butcher.
 Vacuum-sealed and frozen the way you asked for it.

-Whole and half-hog shares — limited and seasonal.
-Live feeder pigs available seasonally.
+Whole and half-hog shares β€” limited and seasonal.
+Registered Idaho Pasture Pig breeding stock and feeder pigs available seasonally.

 Live animal sales

-We also sell feeder pigs to people who want to raise them out themselves — for the freezer, for a learning project, or to take to their own processor.
-Weaned, healthy, and ready to grow.
+We sell feeder pigs for raise-out β€” for the freezer, for a learning project, or to take to your own processor.
+Weaned, healthy, and raised on pasture from day one.

 Pricing